 - ESR membership fee for 2020 or 2021 must be settled.

 Please note that each candidate can only apply for one ESOR fellowship programme and one of the available topics at once.

 Duration and funding

-The fellowship will start on October 1st, 2020 and will last for 12 months.
+The fellowship will start in autumn 2021 (exact date to be determined together with candidate) and will last for 12 months.
 The fellow has to ensure his/her availability for the exact period stated as any postponement is not possible.
 The fellow will receive a grant (€23.000,-) from the training centre, which will be paid out via ESOR on a monthly basis.